lealceldeiro/gems/Stratospheric/README.md

 - Event stream data: DynamoDB keeps a record of item-level changes made in the last 24 hours.
 Using Amazon Kinesis Data Streams for DynamoDB we can capture these changes and persist them, e.g. for logging or data analysis purposes.
 - Encryption and automated backups: By default, DynamoDB automatically creates backups and encrypts data at rest.
 We can also create and restore full backups of our DynamoDB tables on demand.
 - Time-to-live (TTL): This DynamoDB feature allows us to define a table column containing [individual expiration times for each item](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html).
 When the value defined in this column (as a UNIX Epoch timestamp) is less than the current timestamp the entry will be deleted automatically with no further business logic required.

+**Two main principles for designing NoSQL schemas**

+- Don’t design your schema until you know the specific queries you want it to respond to.
+- Use as few tables as possible and try to keep related data together (described as [single-table-design](https://www.alexdebrie.com/posts/dynamodb-single-table/)).